Nether403/Webknot/docs/guides/USER_GUIDE.md

 3. Click it to apply intelligent suggestions
 4. Review and adjust as needed

-**Example:** Choose "Portfolio" → LovaBolt suggests Minimalist style, Monochrome colors, and clean layouts.
+**Example:** Choose "Portfolio" → WebKnot suggests Minimalist style, Monochrome colors, and clean layouts.

 **Why it helps:** Saves time and ensures your choices work well together.